LEO User Manual

 • Consider where the gluten may be present such as grill marks, cuts or touching from a shared spatula.

-• Before opening your test kit, we suggest you wash your hands and then open the aluminum package.
+• Before opening your test kit, we suggest you wash your hands and then open the package.

 • Loosen the purple lid of the bottle slightly.
 It has been tightened to ensure no leakage occurs during shipping.